julepka/leleka/README.md

 ##### TODOs

-- Error processing
+- Error processing.

-- Troubles with identifying TYPE field, especially for automatic currency conversion (I need real examples that I can't get)
+- Troubles with identifying TYPE field, especially for automatic currency conversion.
+I need an example of real data to make it work correctly.

-- Processing currency conversion that was make by hands (not by accepting the payment).
+- Processing currency conversion that was made by hands (not by accepting the payment, but by requesting to convert currency you already have).
 Add new transactions to test this.

 - Launch app online